 The forward model \eqref{eq:beer-lambert_binned} applies to both \ac{PCCT} and \ac{DECT}.
 In \ac{PCCT}, the detector records the deposited energy in each interaction and the energy binning is performed the same way for each ray so that $\calL_{i,k}$ is independent of the bin $k$.
 In contrast, \ac{DECT} systems (except dual-layer detectors) perform 2 independent acquisitions with 2 different photon flux X-ray intensity $h_{i,1}$ and $h_{i,2}$, possibly at different source locations (i.e., via rapid \ac{kVp} switching) so that the rays generally depend on $k$.

-One of the possible task in \ac{PCCT} and \ac{DECT} is to estimate a collection of $K$ (or less) attenuation \ac{CT} images from a collection of $K$ binned measurements $\{\boldy_k\}$, $\boldy_k = [y_{1,k},\dots,y_{I,k}]\transp \in \R^I$.
+One of the possible tasks in \ac{PCCT} and \ac{DECT} is to estimate a collection of $K$ attenuation \ac{CT} images, i.e., one image per each of the $K$ binned measurements $\{\boldy_k\}$, $\boldy_k = [y_{1,k},\dots,y_{I,k}]\transp \in \R^I$.
 The energy-dependent image to reconstruct is sampled on a grid of $J$ pixels, assuming that $\mu$ can be decomposed on a basis of $J$ ``pixel-functions'' $u_j$ such that

 where $\mu_j(E)$ is the energy-dependent attenuation at pixel $j$.
 The line integrals in Eq.~\eqref{eq:beer-lambert} and Eq.~\eqref{eq:beer-lambert_binned} can be therefore rewritten as

 with $\boldA_k \in \R^{I\times J}$ defined as $[\boldA_k]_{i,j} = \int_{\calL_{i,k}} u_j(\boldr) \,\rmd \boldr$ and $\boldmu(E) = [\mu_1(E),\dots,\mu_J(E)]\transp \in \R_+^J$ is the discretized energy-dependent attenuation, and we consider the following model which is an approximate version of Eq.~\eqref{eq:beer-lambert_binned}